Beaches open in Barcelona as Spain decides on next steps of lockdown exit

-The Spanish government will decide on Friday in which regions bars, restaurants and places of worship will open under the next phase of a gradual exit from the coronavirus lockdown, although it looked likely that Madrid and Catalonia would not move forward.
+The Spanish government will decide on Friday in which region bars, restaurants, and places of worship will open under the next phase of a gradual exit from the coronavirus lockdown.
+However, it looked likely that such closures would stay in place in the capital Madrid and the Catalonia region, which together account for nearly half of Spain's cases of infection.

-In a sign of life returning to normal, Barcelona beaches opened for a short window from 6 a.m. to 10 a.m. on Friday to allow people to swim and jog.
-People paddled on boards and swam in the water under the supervision of police.
-"This is freedom," said smiling swimmer Marta Torrents, speaking on the beach dressed in a wet-suit.
+In one sign of life returning to normal, Barcelona beaches opened for a short window from 6 a.m. to 10 a.m. on Friday to allow people to swim and jog.
+People paddled on boards and swam in the water under the supervision of the police.
+"This is freedom," said a smiling swimmer, Marta Torrents, speaking on the beach dressed in a wet-suit.
 "To be able to go out to sea and swim - for me, this is perfect."

+Spain's daily death toll from the coronavirus rose to 229 on Friday, up from 213 on the previous day, the health ministry reported.
+Overall deaths rose to 26,299 from 26,070 on Thursday and the number of diagnosed cases rose to 222,857 up from 221,447 the day before, the ministry said.

+Half of the new cases in Spain in the past 24 hours were in Catalonia, whose capital is Barcelona.
+Nonetheless, said health emergency chief Fernando Simon, "going outside and improving our quality of life is perfectly compatible with continuing the safety measures".

 ALSO READ